OpenIotOrg/openiot/modules/lsm-light/README.txt

 OpenIoT's version of LSM.
-This is the version (lam-light) to be modified in OpenIoT
+This is the version (lsm-light) to be modified in OpenIoT